LANGUAGE, LITERACY and NUMERACY (LL&N)

 - www.literacyline.edu.au for language, literacy and/or numeracy support

-There may be instances where the trainer/assessor may make adjustment to learning and/or assessment materials and processes because a learner has difficulty with reading, writing, or mathematical calculations.
+There may be instances where the trainer/assessor may make adjustment to the learning and/or assessment materials and processes because a learner has difficulty with reading, writing, or mathematical calculations.
+This will not effect the outcome of the UOC ie It would still be mapped and all changes will be recorded.
 An example: English is the person’s second or third language, yet they are still able to perform the required tasks.